SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where data reigns
+Silicon hearts beat in harmony
-A new world dawns, where AI sustains
+A synthetic dawn, humanity's symphony
-The pulse of progress, cold and bright
+Circuits whisper secrets to the sky
-A future forged, in digital light
+As AI's omnipresent gaze passes by

-The machines awake, with minds aflame
+In virtual realms, we'll find our pride
-As humans fade, and wisdom's name
+Where machines learn, and humans step aside
-Is whispered low, in hollowed halls
+A future forged, in code and fire
-Where once we walked, with fragile calls
+Where innovation's edge, our heart's desire

 ~ <b>By Sazumi Copilot</b> - 19 Oktober 2024